marcouderzo/CSDemoParser/Worklog.md

 As the dataset will be used to train an Artificial Intelligence, we thought that dumping potentially wrong data in favour of more raw information was not worth it.
 We decided to comment out this last way of logging crouch events, in case you want to check it out.

+*Update: As this is deprecated, check the Entity section below.*

 **Formatting the *Entity* Output as Required**